BosqueLanguage/BosqueCore/README.md

     if(x)@@none {
         return 0n;
     }
-    //x is a Nat here and type infer
+    %%x is a Nat here and type infer

     return x + 10n;
 }